holedev/env-check/memory-bank/progress.md

   - Basic connectivity test with database and collection listing
 * Added comprehensive internationalization (English and Vietnamese)
-* Following established architectural patterns from existing tools
+* Following established architectural patterns from existing tools [2025-06-30 15:00:00] - [Secure Input Feature]
+## Completed Tasks
+* Implemented a secure input component with a show/hide toggle.
+* Applied the new component to all relevant forms.
+* Updated form styling for consistency.